These decadent, make-ahead, no-bake Irish Chocolate Cheesecake Jars are perfect for parties, picnics, potlucks – take them anywhere, they’re portable!

 I adapted this recipe from a favorite Irish cookbook, Irish Pub Cooking.
 It’s chocked full of delicious Irish recipes and this one’s no exception.
 It’s rich and creamy with a no-bake Oreo crust which makes it easy to put together.

-I decided to throw the mixture in my pastry bag fitted with a large decorating tip (1M) and pipe it into the little jars for a pretty presentation, but you could just as well spoon it in.
-Garnish the delicious mini cheesecakes with either tiny chocolate chips, Oreo crumbs, fresh berries or a drizzle of caramel sauce.
+I decided to throw the chocolate mixture into a pastry bag fitted with a large decorating tip (1M) and pipe it into the little jars for a pretty presentation.
+You can also spoon it the jars.
+There are lots of ways to garnish the delicious mini cheesecakes – tiny chocolate chips, Oreo crumbs, fresh berries or a drizzle of caramel sauce.

-Irish Chocolate Cheesecake
+Café Tips for making this Irish Chocolate Cheesecake

-- 1 14- ounce package chocolate sandwich cookies, like Oreos
+- 1 14- ounce package chocolate sandwich cookies like Oreos

 - 2 ounces butter

 - 16 ounces good quality semisweet chocolate chips

 - 12 ounces cream cheese room temperature